htolajide/axon-workshop-starter/HELP.md

    In the Axon Server directory, create a file called `axonserver.properties` and add the following line:

          axoniq.axonserver.devmode.enabled=true

+   Run Axon Server (@ `localhost:8024`):

+      java -jar axonserver.jar

+*  Axon Server is also as a Docker image; you can use Docker to run Axon Server by using the following command:

+         docker run -d --name axonserver -p 8024:8024 -p 8124:8124 -e AXONIQ_AXONSERVER_DEVMODE_ENABLED=true axoniq/axonserver

+   You can then start and stop Axon Server respectively by running:

+         docker start axonserver
+         docker stop axonserver

 In addition, an IDE such as [Jetbrains IDEA](https://www.jetbrains.com/idea/) is recommended.